b3pio/Kryptolytics/README.md

 ## Update

-**This application no longer works, since the free public API that was provided by CryptoCompare is no longer availabe.**
+**This application no longer works, since the free public API that was provided by cryptocompare.com is no longer available.**

 ## Description